DoctorD1501/JAVMovieScraper/README.md

 ###### File Name Cleanup Feature
 This attempts to rename a file to make it more likely a match will be found with the Data18 Web Content Scraper.
 This is done by replacing website abbreviations ([current list here - more to be added soon](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/SiteNameAbbreviations.csv)) at the beginning of the file name with the full site name.
 It will also remove [words from the file](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/WordsToRemove.csv) that interfere with scraping and replace underscores and periods in the filename with spaces.
 The [list of site name abbreviations](https://raw.githubusercontent.com/DoctorD1501/JAVMovieScraper/master/JAVMovieScraper/src/moviescraper/doctord/ReleaseRenamer/SiteNameAbbreviations.csv) still needs more work.
 Please consider contributing to this list if you use this feature and would like to see it work better!
 Note that the list of abbreviations usually contains a short 2-4 letter abbreviation as the second entry in the list.
 This is the abbreviation used in the scene release of the file.
-Eventually when this feature is working a little better, I plan to make this a command line option so that it can be invoked in post processing scripts run on file download completion.
-This will allow you to hopefully someday automatically rename, scrape and move your file upon download completion!

 ###### What If I Use Plex?
 XBMC Metadata is compatible with [Plex](https://plex.tv/) using the [XBMCnfoMovieImporter](https://forums.plex.tv/index.php/topic/38402-metadata-agents-for-exported-xbmc-library/) from the [Unsupported Appstore Channel](https://forums.plex.tv/index.php/topic/25523-unsupported-as-in-totally-unofficial-appstore/).